Grapheel/IRIS/README.md

 - Have you told us whether you are a sighted volunteer or visually impaired user?
 - Have you told us the type of device you are using?
 Let's say iPhone 6 or Windows PC.
 - Have you told us your operating system?
-FOr instance are you using Windows 10 64bit, or an Android OS?
+For instance are you using Windows 10 64bit, or an Android OS?
 - Have you told us what web browser are you using?
 For example Chrome or Safari?
 - Have you told us the nature of the issue e.g. bug or new feature request?
 - Have you described the matter of the issue?